etosch/CS295A-S22/src/syllabus.md

 ### Assignments

-We will have 8 assignments total, split between theory and programming.
-Both will be due on Gradescope.
+We will have 8 assignments total, split between theory and programming, both due in Blackboard.

 Theory assignments will exercise your skills in: modeling, derviations, complexity analysis, and proofs of correctness or convergence.
 Programming assignments will give you hands-on experience with the tools and techniques of the course.